 The Navigate Life Texas (NLT) website, a project supported by the Texas Health and Human Services (HHS), was created to inform and empower parents of children with disabilities or special health care needs.
-Healthcare, education, insurance, medical diagnoses, transition to adulthood and how to connect with other parents are among the many topics found on NLT.
+Health care, education, insurance, transition to adulthood and how to connect with other parents are among the many topics found on NLT.
 Here, parents share their perspectives on challenges and rewards they have faced revealing their valuable first-hand experience.

 Navigate Life Texas was developed by parents, for parents.
 Most of the content is written by parents of children and adults with disabilities or special health care needs.